 GM Unrolls New Vehicle Location App Service

 GM is releasing a vehicle location app.
-Now, car owners are notified any time their enters or leaves a preset area.
+Now, car owners are notified any time their vehicle enters or leaves a preset area.
 GM aims to give users “peace of mind in a variety of different drive-related scenarios” with this new feature.

 This ‘vehicle locate’ service is being made available to those who own 2012-model or newer Cadillacs, GMCs, Buicks and Chevrolets in Canada, the US and Mexico.